 If providers and services receive questions from families, there is more information on the Centrelink website to help families understand the balancing process.

-From 29 July 2019, the Child Care Subsidy System will be closed for the 2018–19 financial year.
-This means providers will not be able to submit new session reports, or vary or withdraw existing session reports, for any period between 2 July 2018 and 30 June 2019.
+On 29 July 2019, the Child Care Subsidy System closed for the 2018–19 financial year.
+This means providers are now not able to submit new session reports, or vary or withdraw existing session reports, for any period between 2 July 2018 and 30 June 2019.

 What changes may providers and services experience as a result of balancing?

 Similar to previous years, balancing child care fee assistance payments occurs between families and Centrelink.

 Providers and services may notice a change to the amount of CCS received on behalf of a family after Centrelink completes the balancing process.
 For example, if a family owes Centrelink money after balancing has occurred, the family may choose to reduce their future CCS payments to repay monies owed.
 This is called an offset.

 The amount of CCS providers and services receive on behalf of families may also change throughout the year for a number of reasons.
 Examples include a family:

 - notifying a change in their circumstances, such as a change in income, level of recognised activity or a change in relationship status